 I turned to my Facebook page followers for help, asking them to suggest recipes of tasty and low fat desserts.
 I was also looking for recipes with low content of butter and egg yolks.
 And possibly wheat-free.
 Mmmmm…not easy!

 The suggestions ranged from Crunchy Honey & Sesame Bars to Almond & Cardamom Cake, from Olive Oil Biscuits to Yoghurt Cake.
-The winning idea was Pistachio Cookies by Dish Piglets, a recipe adapted from Trissalicious blog.
+The winning idea was Pistachio Cookies, a recipe adapted from Trissalicious blog.

 These cookies are made with almond flour and ground pistachios, a bit of sugar and egg white.
 That’s it, simple and easy.
 They remind me of Sicilian marzipan sweets, though those are very sweet and crumble in your hands.
 My pistachio cookies turned out more crunchy on the outside, yet moist and soft on the inside.

 Almond flour is made from ground blanched almonds and is also known as almond meal or frangipane (in France).
 It adds moistness and a rich nutty taste to biscuits and cakes.

 Almond flour does have more calories than wheat flour, but it’s also high in proteins, fibers and healthy unsaturated fats.
 It is a great ingredient to use in baking if you are following a low carbohydrate diet or if you need high protein snacks to keep your metabolism active.